gruntjs/grunt-docs/Creating-tasks.md

 ## "Basic" Tasks
-When a basic task is run, grunt doesn't look at the configuration or environment—it just runs the specified task function, passing any specified colon-separated arguments in as function arguments.
+When a basic task is run, Grunt doesn't look at the configuration or environment—it just runs the specified task function, passing any specified colon-separated arguments in as function arguments.

 ```javascript
 grunt.registerTask(taskName, [description, ] taskFunction)
 ```

-This example task logs `foo, testing 123` if grunt is run via `grunt foo:testing:123`.
+This example task logs `foo, testing 123` if Grunt is run via `grunt foo:testing:123`.
 If the task is run without arguments as `grunt foo` the task logs `foo, no args`.

 ```javascript
 grunt.registerTask('foo', 'A sample task that logs stuff.', function(arg1, arg2) {